AramburuMerlos/globcropdiv/README.md

-## World potential crop species diversity
+## World 'potential' crop species diversity

 This project aims to estimate the potential diversity of crop species around the world.
 The potential diversity is defined as the diversity that would be obtained if all suitable crop species were planted.